openlibhums/memory-alpha/content/pages/support/repository/repository-settings.md

 4. **Email templates**
    Displays the email templates available on the repository.
-For more information on editing email templates and email template variables, see Email templates. <!-- do we have a full list of repo email template vars? --> <!-- missing hyperlink>
+For more information on editing email templates and email template variables, see [Email templates](../email-and-reminders/email-templates.md). <!-- do we have a full list of repo email template vars? -->

 5. **Live**
    Sets the repository as live.